JakubPanekVSKK/english-for-designers/03-content-first/portfolio.md

 Every spot is stylized in painting style of chosen painter from each country.

 ## **Disconnected** (2023)
-Disconnected is my final project from second year of studies on VŠKK - Animations & VFX The task was to create at least 30 seconds long movie with theme of "Hidden world" I wanted the theme of my movie to be dark, dreamy and surrealistic.
+Disconnected is my final project from second year of studies on VŠKK - Animations & VFX.
+The task was to create at least 30 seconds long movie with theme of "Hidden world".

+I wanted the theme of my movie to be dark, dreamy and surrealistic.
 Many scenes were inspired by backrooms and different kinds of liminal spaces.
 Because of such theme, I wanted the story to be a bit confusing and abstract.
 It was supposed to feel like if you are watching your own weird dream.
 It doesn't make any sense but at the same time, it kinda does.

 The project took approx. 3 weeks to finish